synapsecns/sanguine/services/omnirpc/README.md

 You can also query using a customizable number of confirmations using (for 2 confirmations on eth): `http://localhost:5000/confirmations/2/rpc/1`.

-A postman collection is also available at `/collection.json`
+A full postman collection can be found [here](https://github.com/synapsecns/sanguine/blob/master/services/omnirpc/swagger/collection.json) or at the `/collection.json endpoint`

 Confirmable only when latest or pending are not passed: